mfoltz/Bloodcraft/README.md

   - Enables or disables expertise logging.
   - Shortcut: *.log expertise*
 - `.chooseWeaponStat [WeaponStat]`
-  - Chooses 1 of 2 total stats a weapon will apply bonuses towards based on expertise. (making number of stats configurable soon)
+  - Chooses 1 of 2 (maximum number of stat choices can be configured) total stats a weapon will apply as bonuses towards based on expertise.
   - Shortcut: *.cws [WeaponStat]*
 - `.setWeaponExpertise [Player] [Weapon] [Level]` 🔒
   - Sets player weapon expertise level.
   - Shorcut: *.swe [Player] [Weapon] [Level]*
 - `.listWeaponStats`
-  - Lists weapon stats available. (will add more stat choices soon)
+  - Lists weapon stats available.
   - Shortcut: *.lws*
 - `.resetWeaponStats`
-  - Resets stat choices for currently equipped weapon. (adding configurable item cost and quantity soon)
+  - Resets stat choices for currently equipped weapon for configurable item cost/quanity.
   - Shortcut: *.rws*
 - `.lockSpell`
   - Enables registering spells to use in unarmed slots if unarmed expertise (sanguimancy) is high enough. (requirement for unlocked slots are configurable).
 Toggle, move spells to slots, then toggle again and switch to unarmed.